 The Educational Program Objectives (EPO) comprise competencies and the measurable objectives by which attainment of each competency can be assessed.
-The full text of the COM-P educational program objectives can be accessed in the Educational Program Objectives Policy and require dissemination as noted in the Orientation to EPOs and Curricular Unit Objectives Policy.
+The full text of the COM-P educational program objectives can be accessed in the Educational Program Objectives Policy and requires dissemination as noted in the Orientation to EPOs and Curricular Unit Objectives Policy.

 In addition to EPOs, the selective objectives are closely tied to student learning outcomes.
-COM-P measures these outcomes both quantitatively (via NBME shelf exams) and qualitatively (via behavioral competency assessments).
+COM-P measures these outcomes both quantitatively (via National Board of Medical Examiners [NBME] shelf exams) and qualitatively (via behavioral competency assessments).